randyp/randyp.github.io/content/the-email-unsent/body.md

 I archived the email and deleted it.
 I never sent it.

-My boss was incredibly busy and hardworking, and had already made their decision.
+My boss was incredibly busy, hardworking, and had already made their decision.
 Perhaps I was still raw from the SpeedTax experience, even after a decade.
 The email was personal, I was certain, but was it also professional?
 In time I would know if I was doing the right thing.